FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Management/Sprint4/README.md

 ## Management info
 ### Sprint Planning Meeting:
-_Today, November 3rd, we held a team meeting to start our next sprint.
+Today, November 3rd, we held a team meeting to start our next sprint.
 The last two weeks have been challenging, balancing work and tests.
-Now, evaluations are over and we can catch up to speed._
+Now, evaluations are over and we can catch up to speed.

-_The team agreed on the following goals for this week:_
+The team agreed on the following goals for this week:

-_- Each team member will **identify 3 different Design Patterns** in the base code.
-Each member will then review 3 other patterns documented by other members (prioritizing diversity in reviews)._
+- Each team member will **identify 3 different Design Patterns** in the base code.
+Each member will then review 3 other patterns documented by other members (prioritizing diversity in reviews).

-_- Each team member will **write a Codebase Metrics Assessment report**.
+- Each team member will **write a Codebase Metrics Assessment report**.
 We distributed the available metrics, one per member without repetition.
-Afterwards, each one will review one other report._
+Afterwards, each one will review one other report.

-_- Each team member will **build at least one Use Case Diagram**, and review at least one other._
+- Each team member will **build at least one Use Case Diagram**, and review at least one other.

 ### Sprint Review Meeting: